dnlhirata/tests-nium/README.md

 - Docker

 # TODOs
-- Implement Account transactions, such as deposit, withdraw and transfer
-- Implement simple Blockchain
+- Establish consensus and decentralization for the Blockchain
 - Implement Redis for caching
 - Implement Celery for queuing

 # Running the app
 1. Clone project to a directory of your preference
 2. On the directory that the project was cloned run `docker-compose up`